timothywang887/COMPSCI9-10GAME/Assets/README_conventions.md

 * Non C# files should be named in snake_case.
 * Folders should be named in PascalCase.
 * C# files should be named in PascalCase.
 The name of the file should match the name of the class inside it.
 If there are multiple classes in a file, the file name should match the name of the main class in it.

+## Commit Names
+* Commits should be very descriptive.
+At least 3 words.
+* Just be smart about it please.